 While the issues vary from state to state — and sometimes district to district — the wave of teacher protests, walkouts and strikes has dominated education news ever since West Virginia's teachers went on strike in late February 2018.
 Across the country striking teachers are pushing district leaders, state policymakers — and increasingly charter school operators — to address salary issues, declines in education spending and conditions in classrooms.

 Many strikes have focused on traditional issues of pay, benefits and time spent on the job.
 But others have also touched on the impact of charter schools and included demands that teachers say are important to improving the quality of education, such as community schools, counselors and other support personnel.

 Following the U.S. Supreme Court's June 2018 ruling in Janus v.
 American Federation of State, County and Municipal Employees, which said requiring non-union members to pay agency fees is unconstitutional, some observers forecasted unions would lose power.
-But with many strikes resulting in victories for teachers, that doesn't seem to be the case just yet.
+But with many strikes resulting in victories for teachers, that doesn't seem to be the case.

 Education Dive will continue to update this tracker with essential details on educators' demands and the outcomes of each strike.

 - After a one-day strike, members of the Franklin Lakes Education Association reached a contract deal early Tuesday morning with the Franklin Lakes School District, north of Newark, New Jersey.
 About 270 teachers walked out on strike Monday, saying they have been working without a contract for two years.
 According to a statement from the New Jersey Education Association, the "crushing cost of imposed health care contributions" was a central issue in the union's decision to strike.